LaiSensei/TaskManagerApp/README.md

 ## Run on an Emulator or Device

 After starting the server, you can open the app on an Android or iOS emulator or on your physical device:

+### For Android:
+    yarn android

+### For iOS
+    yarn iOS

+Or, use the QR code displayed in the Expo CLI to run the app on your physical device using the Expo Go app.